lebertbe/Mines-Project/README.md

 # Mines-Project
-Modeling and Simulation of the European Electricity Markets and Transmission Network Autors : Ioanna P., Vidipt C. & Benoît L.
+Modeling and Simulation of the European Electricity Markets and Transmission Network Autors : C. Vidipt, L. Benoît & P. Ioanna